bytedance/monoio/docs/en/benchmark.md

 :-------------------------:|:-------------------------:
 ![8cores](/.github/resources/benchmark/monoio-bench-8C.png)  |  ![16cores](/.github/resources/benchmark/monoio-bench-16C.png)

 In the case of a single core and very few connections, Monoio's latency will be higher than Tokio, resulting in lower throughput than Tokio.
-This latency difference is due to the difference between io-uring and epoll.
+This latency difference is due to the difference between io_uring and epoll.

 Except for the previous scenario, Monoio performance is better than Tokio and Glommio.
 Tokio will decrease the average peak performance of a single core as the number of cores increases; Monoio's peak performance has the best horizontal scalability.